 The BIGfish team has attended every CES since 2006; and we understand how important this annual trade show is for our consumer tech clients; we begin CES preparations in September.
 From writing press releases and scheduling press meetings, to managing press events and securing top tier coverage, BIGfish knows what steps need to be taken long before our clients arrive in Las Vegas.
-To share our CES know-how, we’ve pulled together a timeline of what a CES PR engagement typically looks like.
+In anticipation of CES 2020 and to share our CES know-how, we’ve pulled together a timeline of what a CES PR engagement typically looks like.

 September – October